jpbandeira/data-structure/README.md

 # Studying data-structure
-Codes relatede to data structure discipline, in c.
+Codes relatede to data structure discipline, in C.